Pethical/Ender-3-S1-Pro-Screen/README.md

 # STOP

 **WARNING!
 WARNING!
 WARNING!
 WORK IN PROGRESS!
-NOT WORKING!
+NOT WORKS!
 DO NOT TRY ON YOUR DEVICE!**

 # Done features and TODO-s